Major League Footy is is a fast, free-flowing brand of Aussie Rules – customized for action-packed play on American football (gridiron)-sized fields.

 Major League Footy is a specific adaptation of rules originally developed in conjunction with Australian Football International, and intended expressly for America.

-With seven players on the ground and three reserves, MLF makes it much easier to field a competitive team here in the States…while also retaining key elements of the traditional sport of Aussie Rules, such as ruck contests and scoring – with the addition of supergoals and lightning-fast matches.
+With seven players on the ground and three reserves, MLF makes it much easier to field a competitive team here in the States…while also retaining key elements of the traditional sport of Aussie Rules, such as ruck contests to begin each quarter and scoring – with the addition of supergoals and lightning-fast matches.

 And, since it’s played on an American football-sized field – there’s no need to hunt for something approximating a cricket ground (in short supply in the US).